Capital Gains Tax Clearance Certs for Property Sales

 No need to phone a friend, we have the answer for you!

-The first quarter of 2023 has seen house prices fall In Ireland which may indicate that prices have peaked in most of the country.
-Coupled with the high demand for housing and the loosening of mortgage rules, we’ve seen an increase in property sales over the last few months, specifically a rise in the sale of high-value houses and apartments.
+In line with rising house prices nationally in 2024 we’ve seen an increase in property sales over the last year, specifically a rise in the sale of high-value houses and apartments.

 When CG50A is a requirement